ShivamKumar14/SVC-Project/README.md

 # SVC-Project
 Hello, This project is a simple web based rock paper scissor game.
 The major objective behind this was to work on a course project of software version cotrol.
 I have used GIT to track record of this proejct.
 This will also track changes of the proejct.
+Also I have hosted the live website using GitHub Pages.